 If a muscle is too strong when you have strabismus, it may cause the eye to turn in, turn out or rotate too high or low.

 On the other hand, an eye muscle weakness in certain cases may also cause misalignment.
 This condition may occur if you have a cranial nerve dysfunction affecting how the eye muscles control movement.

 In a recession procedure, your eye surgeon detaches the affected outside muscle (extraocular muscle) from the eye and reattaches it (resection) farther back on the eye to weaken the relative strength of the muscle if it is too strong.

-In contrast, if the muscle is too weak, your surgeon may use a recession procedure to reduce strength of the opposing muscle (antagonist) to achieve a re balanced function of the eye muscles.
+In contrast, if the muscle is too weak, your surgeon may use a recession procedure to reduce the strength of the opposing muscle (antagonist) to achieve a more balanced function of the eye muscles.